GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 gcloud beta deploy targets list
 ```

-The output should look like this, showing all three created Targets, which are used with your `web-app` Delivery Pipeline.
+The output should look like this, showing all three created targets, which are used with your `web-app` delivery pipeline.

 ```terminal
 targets: